Empirical Coordination over Markov Channel with Independent Source: System Model

 The above assumption is standard, see \cite{norris1998markov,breuer2005introduction,wu2025actions}, \cite[Sec.~4.1.2]{huang2015linear}.
-This assumption guarantees that the long-run behavior of the Markov chain $Y^n$ does not depend on its starting point and is ergodic within $\mathcal{R}_Y$.
-Moreover, it ensures the following result: \begin{lemma} The Markov chain $Y^n$ admits a unique equilibrium distribution $\pi_Y \in \Delta(\mathcal{R}_Y)$, which is uniquely determined by the stationary input distribution $\mathcal{P}_X$ and the channel transition kernel $\mathcal{W}_{Y|X,Y'}$ by
+This assumption guarantees that the long-run behavior of the Markov chain $Y^n$ does not depend on its starting state and is ergodic within $\mathcal{R}_Y$.
+Moreover, it ensures the following result, see also \cite{norris1998markov}, \begin{lemma} The Markov chain $Y^n$ admits a unique equilibrium distribution $\pi_Y \in \Delta(\mathcal{R}_Y)$, which is uniquely determined by the stationary input distribution $\mathcal{P}_X$ and the channel transition kernel $\mathcal{W}_{Y|X,Y'}$ by

 \end{lemma}